-Ouellette is known for her expertise in federal and state endangered species laws, the California Environmental Quality Act and the National Environmental Policy Act.
+Ouellette is known for her experience with federal and state endangered species laws, the California Environmental Quality Act and the National Environmental Policy Act.
 She steered two of the nation’s largest habitat conservation plans through a maze of environmental requirements, protecting dozens of endangered species in Southern California while allowing development to move forward.

 Wilkinson works on key cases in California involving water rights, water quality, endangered species and environmental impact reporting issues.
 He successfully argued before the United States Supreme Court in Bennett v.
 Spear, 520 U.S. 154 (1997), a case involving endangered species and an irrigation project that straddles the California/Oregon border.
 He also serves as counsel to the State Water Contractors in litigation and administrative proceedings relating to the San Francisco Bay-Sacramento/San Joaquin Delta Estuary.